waferbaby/dimples/README.md

 ### Pages

 Any files in `pages/` will be turned into static pages, maintaining any folder hierarchy you're using.

-### Plugins

-A plugin allows you to customise posts and pages before and after they're generated.

 ### Posts